What Can I Do to Improve Employee Performance?

 And It’s not just these metrics that are impacted.
 A Harris Poll found that employees who feel their company effectively communicates valuable information are more than twice as likely as those who don’t to rate their company’s reputation as good.
 Similarly, employees are more likely to believe the best years are ahead for their employer.

-Using Top-Down Communication to Improve Employee Performance
+Strategies to Improve Employee Performance

 Communication is an ongoing process and should be treated just like any other business strategy that requires planning, coordination, technology, and execution.
 Establishing a formal communication plan and utilizing management to communicate valuable company information to employees is key.